emostov/see-ethe/README.md

         return;
       }

-      // Dispatch reciept so it can be merged with relevant transaction and
+      // Dispatch receipt so it can be merged with relevant transaction and
       // inserted into state.
 This will calculate and add the total cost of the
       // gas use to the transaction so it can be refferenced later when
       // calculating block reward